rikky0611/chainer-RL-autoencoder/README.md

 # chainer-RL-autoencoder
 Chainer Implementation of AutoEncoder for Deep Reinforcement Learning
 You can use this repository to make an encoder for visual Deep Reinforcement Learning.
+Currently this repository is adapted to gym environments which observation space is  `Box(210, 160, 3)` or `Box(250, 160, 3)`.
+See [Table of environments](https://github.com/openai/gym/wiki/Table-of-environments) to know the observation space.

 ## Requirements
 gym == 0.9.2